Mars is a touring artwork by UK artist Luke Jerram.

 Mars follows on from Luke’s other astronomical artworks the Museum of the Moon and his Earth artwork Gaia.

 Luke Jerram’s multidisciplinary practice involves the creation of sculptures, installations and live arts projects.
-Living in the UK but working internationally for 23 years, Jerram has created a number of extraordinary art projects which have excited and inspired people around the globe.
+Living in the UK but working internationally since 1997, Jerram has created a number of extraordinary art projects which have excited and inspired people around the globe.
 Find out more via his main website.
 In 2019 Luke Jerram was elected Fellow of the Royal Astronomical Society.

 Check out this MARS educational leaflet which will be distributed to visitors at exhibitions in the UK.